open-contracting/software-development-handbook/docs/python/quality.rst

 pytest is :doc:`preferred<preferences>`.

-:doc:`applications` can be tested with:
+Applications can be tested with:

 .. code-block:: shell